Mary A. (Birch) Harrison was born on Nov. 8, 1869 or in August 1875 in Greene County, PA, the daughter of Samuel and Susan (Miner) Birch.

 The federal census of 1920 shows the family making its home on Cameron Street in Alexandria.
 That year, John was employed as a machinist in a U.S. torpedo plant, and 19-year-old son Edgar as an automobile machinist.
 Three men were roomers in their residence -- Thomas Calloway and William Moore of North Carolina, and Alfred S. Dooley of Virginia.

-Son Edgar Harrison (1901- ? ) married Ruth C. (1910- ? ) in about 1928.
-They lived with his mother in 1930 as shown on the federal census.
+They dwelled with his mother in Alexandria in 1930 as shown on the federal census.
 That year, he worked as an electrical engineer for Western Electric, and she as a stenographer for the United States Department of Justice.